Roberto Lugo

 This exhibition is a part of Radical Americana.
 A larger multi-location project that brings together art and culture institutions around Philadelphia.
 Learn more about Radical Americana here!

-More than just a retrospective of Lugo’s career so far, “Evolution as Revolution” will be a deeply personal and poignant reflection on America’s socio-economic and political landscape.
-The exhibition will be organized into three distinct sections, each highlighting pivotal moments in Lugo’s journey with 3-4 works from those eras.
-This selection of work will include an installation originally created for Lugo’s 2023 exhibition “The Gilded Ghetto.”
+More than just a retrospective of Lugo’s career so far, “American Crib: What's Happening?” will be a deeply personal and poignant reflection on America’s socio-economic and political landscape.

 Artist Statement